Burn Hall School: Social status

 According to Greater Kashmir, in 2015 District Development Commissioner Farooq Ahmed Shah praised Burn Hall for "spreading quality education".
 Kashmir Observer said it is "a prestigious institution in the city, with one of the oldest schooling traditions".
-Yet Greater Kashmir also reported, in an article about matriculation exam results, "While the old famed brands like Tyndale Biscoe School, Presentation Convent Higher Secondary School and Burn Hall may still be first choice for schooling in this summer capital, other private schools including new ones seem to be emerging more meritorious, at least on the academic front."

-In 2017, former Education Minister Altaf Bukhari congratulated the then Principal, Rev. Fr.
-Sebastian Nagathunkal, for inaugurating a debate program the Annual Fr.
-J. Boerkamp Inter-School English Debate at the school.

 Affiliations

 Registered as a charitable society, it is affiliated with Jammu and Kashmir State Board of School Education (JKBOSE) and recognized by the Education Department of the Government of Jammu and Kashmir.
 It follows the directions from the Directorate of School Education, Srinagar.

 Public empowerment liability

 The school's lease agreement on government land requires the school to hold places to admit students from the low economic sector of society.

 Curriculum

 Burn Hall School follows curriculum of the JKBOSE, and as an English medium school, it places special emphasis on usage of English language in student-teacher and student-student interaction.
 Extra-curricular cultural and literary activities, as well as environment and science activities, provide experiential learning opportunities.